I never understood the fuss about sinus infections until I experienced it firsthand.

 3. Vitamin C – A powerful anti-oxidant.
 You can try 3-4 chewable Vitamin C a day (500 mg) to supercharge your immune system and speed up healing or make your own Vitamin C supplement – at home.

 4. Apple Cider Vinegar – My grandmother used to cure just about any ailment she had with 1-2 spoons of Raw Apple Cider Vinegar in a cup of warm water – twice a day.
 (38 more incredible uses for ACV – HERE)

-Food intolerance, allergies or “sensitivities” is another common cause for recurring sinus infections.
+Food intolerance, allergies or “sensitivities” are common causes for recurring sinus infections.

 For many people, wheat and/or dairy instantly cause inflammation and mucus build up.
 I know that whenever I indulge on too much dairy, my nose gets blocked within an hour.

-I hope that it’s obvious that you shouldn’t use ALL of these remedies TOGETHER.
+Obviously, you shouldn’t use ALL of these remedies TOGETHER.
 Just choose a few of them, the most available to you, and you’re set.

 A few combinations you can try are: